 Wednesday November 13: Arrive

 The tour begins in our Adelaide hotel at 6.00pm.
 Meet your tour leader Christopher Menz in the lobby of the hotel and together head to a local restaurant for dinner.
 Overnight Adelaide (D)

 Thursday November 14: Art and History in Adelaide

 A short walk from the hotel brings us to Ayers House, one of Adelaide’s finest historic mansions, now run by the National Trust.
 We enjoy a private tour through its three levels of Victorian era grandeur containing a significant collection of furniture, silver, paintings and costumes culminating in a delicious Devonshire tea.
 Departing Ayers House, we discover the area’s heritage on a guided walk led by Christopher, of the historic buildings of North Terrace.
-Christopher’s tour continues through the gallery’s comprehensive collection of Australian and Aboriginal works and through the significant exhibit of textiles and furnishings by William Morris.
+Christopher’s tour continues through the Art Gallery of South Australia’s comprehensive collection of Australian and Aboriginal works and through the significant exhibit of textiles and furnishings by William Morris.
 We also visit the beautiful Mortlock Wing at the State Library of South Australia to admire its wrought iron balustrades, masonry columns and elegant glass-domed roof.
 Overnight Adelaide (B)

 Friday November 15: Art & Gardens